ewjohn127/dsc_project3/README.md

-# Understanding Seasonal Flu Vaccine Likelyhood in the United States
+# Understanding Seasonal Flu Vaccine Likelihood in the United States

 <img src="https://elitelv.com/wp-content/uploads/2020/01/When-The-Flu-Shot-Fails-1024x536.jpg" width="500">

 ## Business Problem

+In 2010, the seasonal flu virus was responsible for an estimated 290,000 hospitalizations and 37,000 deaths.
+The CDC recommends the seasonal flu vaccine as it has been shown to reduce the number of deaths, intensive care unit (ICU) admissions, ICU length of stay, and overall duration of hospitalization among hospitalized flu patients.

 In light of their new vaccination initiative, the CDC has conducted surveys on random individuals throughout the country. **The Goal:** Deliver an inferential binary classifier model to stakeholder (CDC) that determines if someone will take the Seasonal Flu vaccine based on responses to a phone survey.
 Predictions on future surveys can help assess public health risk by determining the percent of the population likely to get vaccinated.

 ## Data Understanding
 The dataset was from the U.S. Department of Health and Human Services (DHHS) and consisted of phone surveys conducted in 2009.
-The survey contained demographic questions (age,sex,education etc.) along with opinion questions (vaccine effectiveness, flu risk, etc.) The target variable was wether or not the vaccine was taken.
+The survey contained demographic questions (age,sex,education etc.) along with opinion questions (vaccine effectiveness, flu risk, etc.) The target variable was whether or not the vaccine was taken.
 47% of respondents to the survey had taken the 2009 seasonal flu vaccine.

 ## Data Cleaning
 The dataset also included questions related to the 2009 H1N1 flu and vaccine.
 These input variables have been dropped from the dataset due to relevance to the business problem (seasonal flu vaccine).
 In addition, four input variables had high amounts of missing data (>10% missing):